arangodb/docs-hugo/site/content/3.10/release-notes/version-3.10/incompatible-changes-in-3-10.md

 <small>Introduced in: v3.10.13</small>

-For some fatal errors like a require database upgrade or a failed version check, _arangod_ set the generic exit code of `1`.
+For some fatal errors like a required database upgrade or a failed version check, _arangod_ set the generic exit code of `1`.
 It now returns a different, more specific exit code in these cases.